Last Updated on

 Using all I have learned to reach my goals

 Based on the ideas I have just discussed, I think I have a good chance of reaching 100 rental properties.
 I still do not know exactly how it will happen, but I know it will or I will find a better and more challenging goal.
-I have to train my subconscious to help me reach the goal.
+I have to train my subconscious to help me reach my goal.
 I have to be positive all the time.
 I have to think about my goals constantly and break it down into manageable pieces.
 I must have help and I have to focus more intently on my important goals.
 I also have to visualize myself already achieving my goals and having everything I want.
 Even if not all of this makes me rich, worst-case scenario, I am a positive, determined, focused person who knows exactly what he wants.

 Breaking down big goals makes them more realistic